NKE stock forecast: Just do it?

 “Challenges create opportunities for the strong brands to get stronger, and that’s what’s happening here,” Donohoe said.

 When the markets closed on 20 December, the Nike stock price of $156.98 showed a 2.7% drop from the previous week’s close.
 It was also $20 lower than the 52-week high of $177.51 achieved on 5 November.

 To put that into context, at close of business on 24 June – before the previous quarter’s results were released – the Nike share price stood at $133.60.
 By 25 June it had rocketed up to $154.35.
 Over the next three months, the lowest it fell to was $150.48 intraday on 25 June, and it had even reached a quarterly high of $174.36 when the markets opened on 6 August.

 Nike stock forecast

-CNN Money surveyed 26 analysts for their Nike stock forecast for 2021 and 2022, and the median prediction was $185, up 16% from its closing price on 23 September.
-The most optimistic analyst saw Nike standing at $221 in 12 months’ time, up 38.6%, while the most pessimistic saw a fall of 1.5% to $157.
+CNN Money surveyed 28 analysts for their Nike stock forecast for 2022, and the median prediction was $184.50, up 17.4% from its closing price on 20 December.
+The most optimistic analyst saw Nike standing at $206 in 12 months’ time, while the most pessimistic saw a fall to $154.

 If you want to invest in the company, remember that prices can go down as well as up.
 You should do your own research, and you should never invest more money than you can afford to lose.
 Always remember your decision to trade depends on your attitude to risk, your expertise in this market and the spread of your investment portfolio.
 The information in this article is not intended as investment advice.

 Currency.com offers the opportunity to buy with leverage, with easily defined stop losses, and limits to close positions at a specified price.
-But while leverage will allow you to make bigger profits if a stock goes up, it will also magnify your losses if the price goes down.
+But remember: while leverage will allow you to make bigger profits if a stock goes up, it will also magnify your losses if the price goes down.